GOALS AND APPROACHES TO PREVENTION

 Prevention strategies have been characterized as tertiary, secondary, primary, and primordial.
 Tertiary prevention requires rapid action to prevent imminent death in the setting of acute illness, such as through percutaneous coronary intervention in the setting of ST-segment elevation myocardial infarction.
 Secondary prevention strategies focus on avoiding the recurrence of disease and death in an individual who is already affected.
 For example, tamoxifen is recommended for women with surgically treated early-stage, estrogen-receptor-positive breast cancer, because it reduces the risk of recurrent breast cancer (including in the contralateral breast) and death.
 Primary prevention attempts to reduce the risk of incident disease among individuals with a risk factor.
 Treatment of elevated blood pressure in individuals who have not yet experienced cardiovascular disease represents one example of primary prevention that has proven effective in reducing the incidence of stroke, heart failure, and coronary heart disease.

 Primordial prevention is a more recent concept (first introduced in 1979) which focuses on prevention of the development of risk factors for disease, not just prevention of disease.
 Primordial prevention strategies emphasize upstream determinants of risk for chronic diseases, such as eating patterns, physical activity, and environmental and social determinants of health.
 It therefore encompasses medical treatment strategies for individuals as well as a strong reliance on public health and social policy.
 It is increasingly clear that primordial prevention represents the ultimate means for reducing the burden of chronic diseases of aging.
-Once risk factors ...
+Once risk factors develop, it ...